superoo7/superoo7.github.io/content/posts/tee-hee-analysis.md

 6. The Agent Is More Like a Bot

-Unlike $GOAT, the bot doesn’t have consciousness or the ability to let agents talk to each other and do things freely at it's own will; it’s more about following predefined rulesets / NLP pipeline.
+Unlike truth terminal, the bot doesn’t have consciousness or the ability to do things freely at it's own will; it’s more about following predefined rulesets / NLP pipeline.

 # Core Architecture